-A child or young person has SEN if they have a learning difficulty or disability which calls for special educational support.
-At The King's School we identify and meet the needs of all students in order to allow them to arrive at – and even exceed – their potential.
+A child or young person has SEND if they have a learning difficulty or disability which calls for special educational support.
+At The King's School we identify and meet the needs of all students in order to allow them to arrive at, and even exceed, their potential.

-We’re committed to working with families and the community to support all our students.
+We are committed to working with families and the community to support all of our students.
 We believe that the most important factor in ensuring academic and personal success is outstanding classroom teaching.
 We practise a rigorous approach which clearly identifies students who require academic or social, emotional and well-being support and interventions.
-We review the progress of all students with SEND five times a year in collaboration with parents/carers, and also with external agencies during annual reviews.
+We review the progress of all students with SEND five times per year in collaboration with parents/carers and also with external agencies during annual reviews.

 Our school building is accessible for all students.
-We do not have lift access in all of our school.
+We do not have lift access in all areas of the school.

 If a student with SEND is not making their expected progress we offer targeted intervention and whole-school initiatives.
 These include:

 - Lexia (phonics programme to improve reading ability)

 - Support from Teaching Assistants in lessons

 - Access to a laptop computer during lessons

 - Personalised curriculum

 - Key Stage 5 transition